 Secondly, faculty members will teach you how to succeed in the world around you.
 Our commitment is to see you excel.

-Although we are interested in theories, because theories help explain how the world works, we are dedicated toward real-world application of ideas and theories to every day situations.
-That is why you will experience a great deal of projects, case studies, and interactive assignments.
-We believe in learning by doing.
-One of our mottos is learn it today...apply it tomorrow.
+Although you will explore theories, because theories help explain how the world works, you learn real-world application of ideas and theories to every day situations.
+You will participate in a number of projects, case studies, and interactive assignments.
+In other words, you learn by doing.
+That is why Oak Valley is a place where you learn it today...apply it tomorrow.